In the case of Re E (A Child) EWCA Civ 473, Lord Justice McFarlane more recently reminded practitioners that:

 “As is well known, children, even children of a very young age, who have made allegations of abuse which are subsequently the subject of criminal proceedings, are required to give live evidence within the criminal process.
 It is understood that some 40,000 do so during the course of each year.
 The child will typically be protected from full exposure to the court room by the use of special measures, for example, answering questions over a live video link.
 Conversely, for many years the practice and culture in family proceedings was that such children, even if aged in their late teens, would never be required to give live evidence in the family court.”

+The question ‘can a child give evidence in family proceedings?’ has been a a difficult issue for the Family Court for many years.
 Whether a child should give evidence or not has been a particularly difficult issue for the Family Court for many years.

-The issue had been considered answered to some degree and certainty by Baroness Hale in Re W (Children) (Abuse: Oral Evidence) UKSC 12.
+The issue of had been considered answered to some degree and certainty by Baroness Hale in Re W (Children) (Abuse: Oral Evidence) UKSC 12.

 Before the case of Re W, the law was unclear but subsequently Baroness Hale advised practitioners that there was no presumption, either way, to a child giving evidence or not; what was needed was a essentially a balancing exercise to be conducted in each individual case, whereby the benefits of giving evidence were considered on the one side against the negatives on the other.